 Let’s be real: Tiger Stadium in Death Valley already gives Louisiana State University a huge advantage.
 But when you mix in one of college football’s most distracting student chants into the mix, and you realize you’re climbing an uphill battle to get out of this game alive.

 The LSU Tigers‘ band was banned from playing their rendition of “Talkin’ Out Da Side of Ya Neck,” but the song makes special appearances at games throughout the years.
-If you hear ‘Neck’ and the touchy lyrics that come with it, chances are high that you’re probably losing in a big way.
+If you hear ‘Neck’ and the touchy lyrics that come with it, chances are high that you’re probably losing to LSU football in a big way.

 Fair warning: don’t listen to this one with the sound too high if you’re hiding at work.